malachi-iot/j1939/doc/AddressResolution.md

 #### 1.1.4.
 Transport Rules

-For this address claim PGN in particular, one SHOULD turn off physical transport retry mechanisms and instead schedule a 0-153ms pseudo random delay per retransmission [1.5] 4.4.4.3
+For just this PGN, one SHOULD turn off physical transport retry mechanisms and instead schedule a 0-153ms pseudo random delay per retransmission [1.5] 4.4.4.3

+##### 1.1.4.1.
+Implied Behaviors

+"The transmit delay will be added to the normal idle period before the next claim message is transmitted" [1.5] 4.4.4.3

+"idle period" is unclear here, but it probably referes to [the 250ms timeout](#1122-scenario-2-delayed-communication)

 ### 1.2.
 PGN: Request (Address Claim)